avict18/SMS/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-This place here us going to be filled by Busagala.js
+This place here is going to be filled by Busagala.js
 <p align="center"> login page
 <img src="Assets/screenshot12.png">
 </p>